 Manchester-based indie electro/doom pop band The Slow Readers Club have shared their new single “Lay Your Troubles On Me” .

-The song is taken from their upcoming sixth studio album ‘Knowledge Freedom Power‘, set to be released on February 23 via Modern Sky UK.
+The track features on their upcoming sixth studio album ‘Knowledge Freedom Power‘, out on February 23 via Modern Sky UK.
 Pre-order your copy here.

 ‘Lay Your Troubles On Me’ initially spirals up the tension, its sparse, razor-tight post-punk topped by Aaron Starkie’s sombrely intoned vocals acknowledging someone else’s struggle.
 Yet amongst the darkness, the song erupts into a whirlpool of abrasive guitars and sparkling synths that feels like a shard of optimism as Aaron declares, “We’ll fight the fear.”